ichard26/ichard26.github.io/content/blog/2026/pip-26.0.md

 provide **per-package control** over pre-release selection.

 As their names imply, these new options allow you to tell pip to only consider stable or all versions when resolving packages.
-They function like their `--no-binary` and `--prefer-binary` cousins.
+They function like their `--no-binary` and `--only-binary` cousins.

 ```shell